rin67630/Sound-pressure-level-meter-Booster/README.md

 Your modified GM1358 will then provide USB and WiFi connectivity and be programmable to do the coolest things that only high-end devices will provide:

 Evaluate the noise level according to following time response standards (simultaneously):
--	Fast
+-	Fast     (125mS)
--	Slow
+-	Slow     (attack 1S low pass filter, decay linear 4,3dB/Sec)
--	Impulse
+-	Impulse  (attack no filter,          decay linear 2,9dB/Sec)
--	Real peak value by the minute (not the maximum of readings) Statistics according to residential aircraft noise standards:
+-	Real peak value by the minute (not the maximum of readings)
+- Background level (low pass filter 2000s, ignoring events above threshold)

+Statistics according to residential aircraft noise standards:

 (steady noise equivalents)